FonderElite/APIJS_Website/README.md

-# API_JS_Website
+# API Js Website
-Website that has a weather api and uses face-rec api for Facial Recognition!
+This website is using a weather API from